hakimnuwair/hakimnuwair/README.md

 # Hi, I'm Nuwair 👋

-Full Stack Developer based in India — I build clean, scalable web applications using the MERN and PERN stacks.
+Full-Stack Software Engineer based in India, building production web applications end to end — from architecture to deployment — using the MERN and PERN stacks.

-Currently working at **Dezen Technology Solutions**, building production web applications with React.js, Node.js, Express.js, and PostgreSQL.
+Currently at **Dezen Technology Solutions**, contributing to **AWN**, an 8-module enterprise platform that digitizes client service operations — plus independent products I build and ship solo, below.

 ---